y252328/Instagram_Download_Button/README.md

 * Doesn't support reels page (i.e., `https://www.instagram.com/reels/`)

 ## Issues
+* Sometimes may not work on the main feed
 * May be loged out when this script enabled
 * May break the layout
 * May not work on in private account post due to no share button